Summary: Below is a series of Gardenia pests and disease problems homeowners may experience.

 You May Also Like:

 Whiteflies are quite small, about 1/16 inch long.
 The adults are pure white and when disturbed fly away from the underside of the leaf where they feed.
 The larvae look like very small mealy bugs.
 Both adults and immature stages are found together.
-For outdoor control use organic neem essential oil sprays (natural) or Malathion (chemical).
+For outdoor control use organic natural neem oil sprays (natural) or Malathion (chemical).

 Red Spider Mites